Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 Specifically crafted for multi-node, distributed training with large models, it enhances accuracy, performance, and user-friendliness.
 Now, training efficiently is possible regardless of the data's location.
 Simply stream in the required data when needed.

-The `Streaming Dataset` is compatible with any data type, including **images, text, video, and multimodal data** and it is a drop-in replacement for your PyTorch [IterableDataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset) class.
+The `StreamingDataset` is compatible with any data type, including **images, text, video, and multimodal data** and it is a drop-in replacement for your PyTorch [IterableDataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset) class.
 For example, it is used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.

 Finally, the `Streaming Dataset` is fast, check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).